Sriram94/DistHITL/README.md

 ## Data

-The BRIDGE dataset can be downloaded here: https://zenodo.org/records/10966777.
+The Atari-Head dataset can be downloaded here: https://zenodo.org/records/10966777.
 The download contains a [README](./data/bridge_dataset/README.md) with more information about the format of the data.

 ### Environments

 All of the environments are made available as gym environments.

 **Atari:** Atari environments follow the naming convention `$ROM_$HORIZON_fs$FRAMESKIP-v0`.
-For instance, Pong with a horizon of 50 and frameskip of 30 can be instantiated via `gym.make("BRIDGE/pong_50_fs30-v0")`.
+For instance, Pong with a horizon of 50 and frameskip of 30 can be instantiated via `gym.make("pong_50_fs30-v0")`.

 **SMARTS:** Smarts environments follow the naming convention `$GAME_$DIFFICULTY_l$LEVEL_$HORIZON_fs$FRAMESKIP-v0`.